You may find your tortoise moving back and forth in its tank.

 Tortoises have an efficient digestive system but can still become sick due to abrupt dietary changes.
 For example, changing from high-fiber to high-water-content food may cause diarrhea, leading to distress and restlessness.

-Unlike turtles, which require high protein diets, tortoises are mostly herbivorous.
+Unlike turtles, which require high protein diets, tortoises are usually herbivorous.
 According to PLOS One, picky tortoises carefully track the phenology of their preferred food plants.

 Therefore, tortoises should be fed a low-protein diet and more leafy greens.
-Since they take so long to digest food, an upset stomach can make a tortoise restless.
+An upset stomach can make a tortoise restless since it takes so long to digest food.

 Tortoise Pacing And Not Eating